 According to Britannica, there are more than 43,000 different species of spiders found in the world.
 You notice a spider bite on a dog.
 What should you do?

 With only a small percentage being considered dangerous (albeit deadly to both dogs and humans).
-How dangerous a spider is varies some when considering dog anatomy versus human anatomy.
+How dangerous a spider is varied some when considering dog anatomy versus human anatomy.

 This prevents deadly envenomations (the process in which venom is injected) when bitten.
-Other spiders are deadly to dogs, and can successfully kill your pet.
+Other spiders are deadly to dogs and can successfully kill your pet.

 Here's what they look like:

 The species of the spider determines the symptoms shown by the dog after they've been bitten.

 If the spider bite was from a black widow spider, the dog might develop signs within 8 hours.

 This does not mean that they need to visit the clinic.
 Spider's bite varies by a few degrees, with some bites being “dry bites” (bites that do not contain venom).

 Symptoms consist of slight pain along with redness and swelling at the site of the bite.